mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 Now re-run the "paster setup-app development.ini" command and you will see a stream of SQLAlchemy CREATE TABLE output.

-Preparements
+Preparations
 ------------
-Before developing the application there will be somethings we are going modify at the beginning such as the stylesheet and the master template which our templates will extend.
+Before developing the application there are things we need to modify such as the stylesheet and the master template which our templates will extend.

 Modifying the stylesheet
 ~~~~~~~~~~~~~~~~~~~~~~~~